planet-nine-app/sessionless/Sessionless Product Detail.md

 **Problem Statement**

-Many auth protocols are client-server, where the client supplies some secret information (usually name and email address) to authenticate requests.
+Many auth protocols are client-server, where the client supplies some secret information (usually name and email address with a password) to authenticate requests.

 There are multiple problems with this set up:
 - Requires users to enter in personally identifiable information which can be hacked presenting legal risks